 Patients can usually choose between inpatient programs and outpatient programs.
-The difference between the two programs is that inpatient programs require patients to stay at a facility overnight for a period of between 30 and 90 days.
-Both programs generally last about the same period of time.
+The difference between the two types of programs is that inpatient programs require patients to stay at a facility overnight for a period of between 30 days and 90 days.
+Each type of program generally lasts for about the same period of time.

 Statistics for Alcohol and Codeine

-There are several troubling trends regarding alcohol and Codeine use in the United States.
-Both alcohol and codeine’s use is trending upward in the United States, particularly among high school students (Van Hout, 2015).
+There are several troubling trends regarding alcohol and codeine use in the United States.
+Alcohol use and codeine use are both trending upward in the United States, particularly among high school students (Van Hout, 2015).

-Among underage drinkers aged 12-20, 22.3% stated that they gave money to someone with the expectation of purchasing alcohol.
+Among underage drinkers aged 12-20, 22.3% stated that they had given money to someone with the expectation of purchasing alcohol.